What is the cost of living in London?

-BE AWARE: in the UK there is no body that regulates the size of the houses, when you search online and find a 2 bedroom flat for £1,400 per month, check if there is an indication of the square footage.
-The flat could easily just be 40sqm … and 40sqm for a family are just not enough.
-Don’t be surprised to find 15sqm studio flat renting for £1.000!
-Incidentally you can estimate 1sqm as roughly 10square feet for a quick comparison.
+BE AWARE: in the UK there is nobody that regulates the size of the houses, when you search online and find a 2 bedroom flat for £1,400 per month, check if there is an indication of the square footage.
+The flat could easily just be 40sqm … and 40sqm for a family is just not enough.
+Don’t be surprised to find a 15sqm studio flat renting for £1.000!
+Incidentally, you can estimate 1sqm as roughly 10square feet for a quick comparison.

 UTILITIES BILLS IN LONDON

-On rare occasions the rent also includes the consumption of water, gas, and electricity, or even council tax, but this happens mainly for studio flats or a new style of renting accommodation that has recently started from Quintain living for example.
-However, these are expenses that everyone expects when considering the cost of life in London.
-The one expense a foreigner arriving in London is often not prepared for is usually the council tax … or at least I was not.
+On rare occasions, the rent also includes the consumption of water, gas, and electricity, or even council tax, but this happens mainly for studio flats or a new style of renting accommodation that has recently started from Quintain living for example.
+However, these are expenses that everyone expects when considering the cost of living in London.
+The one expense a foreigner arriving in London is often unprepared for is usually the council tax … or at least I was not.

 The council tax can add even more than £200 per month on top of all other expenses.
 We’ll see more detail below on how much are bills in London.